imrehg/nhs-vaccine-booking-notifier/README.md

 A notification is sent every time the website is updated and the change is not yet stored in a database.

 To set things up, install `signal-cli` in a way that it is available in your path to be called.
 Link to your Signal account.
+Most of these you can find in the [`signal-cli` docs](https://github.com/AsamK/signal-cli#readme).

 Copy `scraper.ini.template` to `scraper.ini` and update the relevant values (database, sender and receiver phone number, Signal config path).